stevenelson35/stevenelson35.github.io/_posts/2021-07-27-barbette-and-brueggers-and-carbones-oh-my.md

 ---
 author: steve
 tags: ["2021", summer, vacation]
+title: Babette and Bruegger's and Carbone's, Oh my!
 ---
 The plan for our third day was to make an early trip to the city lakes for a walk before meeting family and friends for dinner that evening.